 For life-threatening emergencies, call 911 without delay.

 Receive the highest level of care from the region's leading providers.

 Find a lab or imaging facility close to you.

 Visit us to pay bills, ask billing questions, or request billing records.

-Your experience as a cancer patient is just beginning.
+Your experience with cancer is just beginning.
 You’ll go through many or all of the stages of care listed below, and it’s important to understand what to expect from your journey, and from the people who will be by your side every step of the way.

 We’ll work with your primary care and referring providers to make sure you’re able to receive a diagnosis in a timely manner so you can begin your treatment.

 The first two years after cancer treatment require close follow-up care.
 You will see your treating physicians or advanced practice providers (nurse practitioner or physician assistant) every three to six months to monitor for cancer recurrence.
 You will also have a dedicated survivorship visit where you’ll receive a survivorship treatment summary and care plan.
 At this point, you’ll begin to re-establish care with your primary care provider for general health maintenance.

 When you have been off cancer treatment for five years or more, it is appropriate for all follow-up care and cancer surveillance to transition to your primary care provider.